Military history of India: Sino-Indian war, 1962

-Second Indo-Pak war, 1965
+Second Indo-Pakistani war, 1965

 This war started following Pakistan's Operation Gibraltar, which was designed to infiltrate forces into Jammu and Kashmir to precipitate an insurgency against rule by India.
 India retaliated by launching a full-scale military attack on West Pakistan.
 The seventeen-day war caused thousands of casualties on both sides and also witnessed the largest tank battle since World War II.
 The hostilities between the two countries ended after a ceasefire was declared following diplomatic intervention by the Soviet Union and USA and the subsequent issuance of the Tashkent Declaration.
 Though ruled to be militarily inconclusive, both India and Pakistan claimed victory.
 Most neutral assessments, however, agree that India had the upper hand over Pakistan when the ceasefire was declared.
 As Pakistan lost more territory than it gained during the war and failed to achieve its goal of capturing Kashmir, many impartial observers have viewed the result as a defeat for Pakistan and an Indian strategic victory.